metadriverse/metadrive/documentation/source/reward_cost_and_termination_function.rst

 - :code:`crash_object_penalty = 5.0`: will use -5.0 as the termination reward.
 - :code:`driving_reward = 1.0`: the :math:`c_{1}` in reward function.
 - :code:`speed_reward = 0.1`: the :math:`c_{2}` in reward function.
-- :code:`use_lateral = False`: disable weighting the driving reward according to centering in the lane.
+- :code:`use_lateral_reward = False`: disable weighting the driving reward according to centering in the lane.

 The reward function is implemented in the :code:`reward_function` in `MetaDriveEnv <https://github.com/metadriverse/metadrive/blob/main/metadrive/envs/metadrive_env.py#L209>`_.